Ever had trouble finding Japanese recipes that were easy to make?

 Enoki mushrooms have a light taste and are used in a wide range of dishes to add a chewy texture without overpowering the dish with flavor.

-They are frequently eaten in soups, and I love them in Korean army stew, for example, and they’re also often wrapped in bacon at yakitori eateries.
+They’re frequently eaten in soups, and I love them in Korean army stew, for example.
+They’re also often wrapped in bacon at yakitori eateries.

 - Wash and trim the edges of the mushrooms.
-Simply remove the part of the stem that is somewhat harder
+Simply remove the part of the stem that’s somewhat harder.

-- In a little bowl, join a tablespoon of Japanese sake, a tablespoon of miso paste, a tablespoon of soy sauce and a half teaspoon of vegetable oil
+- In a little bowl, add a tablespoon of Japanese sake, a tablespoon of miso paste, a tablespoon of soy sauce, and a half teaspoon of vegetable oil.

 - Take a bit of foil and overlap it into equal parts.
 Line a little bowl with the foil to shape a pocket in the bowl’s round form.
-Lay down the enoki mushrooms and sauce on the inside of the bowl and give it a decent mix to blend them
+Lay the enoki mushrooms and sauce on the inside of the bowl and give it a decent mix to blend them.

-Mushrooms are very porous, which means that when you introduce too much liquid at a time, they will readily soak it all up.
-When this happens, it will be hard to crisp them up for your favorite recipes and get them tasty because they will just be water-logged and gross.
+Mushrooms are very porous, which means that when you introduce too much liquid at a time, they’ll readily soak it all up.
+When this happens, it’ll be hard to crisp them up for your favorite recipes and get them tasty because they’ll just be water-logged and gross.

 Once clean, they can be stored in the refrigerator in a paper bag.
 When plastic is used, there will be condensation while in the refrigerator.
 Again, this leads to excess moisture, and we want to avoid this when cooking with mushrooms.

-If the mushrooms are really dirty, then you can quickly swish them around in lukewarm water and then immediately drain them in a colander and blot them with a paper towel or dry cloth.
+If the mushrooms are really dirty, then you can quickly swish them around in lukewarm water, then immediately drain them in a colander and blot them with a paper towel or dry cloth.
 They should then be cooked right away.
-Once they are washed, they will not last that long in your refrigerator.
-So, wait to wash your mushrooms until you are ready to use them.
+Once they’re washed, they won’t last that long in your refrigerator.
+So wait until you’re ready to use your mushrooms to wash them.